hvl5451/NittanyPath/readme.md

-### NittanyPath alpha--
+### NittanyPath

-This project comprises the phase I of the implementation of NittanyPath.
+This project comprises the phase II of the implementation of NittanyPath.

-Task Completed:
-1. Database Population
-2. User login functionality

 Tech Stack: DJANGO Stack
 1. Python
 2. Django framework
-3. HTML, CSS, JS
+3. HTML, CSS, Bootstrap
 4. SQLite

 ***